Rottweiler Attacks

 What Should I do if I am Bit by a Rottweiler?

 If you or someone you love is bitten by a Rottweiler or other dog, you are required by law to report the dog bite to the local animal control.
-When animal control is called, they will typically verify that the dog’s shots are up to date, quarantine the animal for 10 days, and verify that there is no risk of you contracting rabies.
+When animal control is called, they will typically verify that the dog’s shots are up to date, quarantine the animal for 10 days, and verify that there is no risk of contracting rabies.
 Additionally, animal control has the power to register, remove, and put down dogs that have shown aggression to the point of being a dangerous dog.
 For reporting purposes, you may be able to find your local animal control numbers here:

 Houston area animal control phone numbers.